miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 #### Conformist (BC Relationship)
 ![Conformist BC Relationship closer look](../images/ddd-context-map-relationship-conformist.png)
-- The Conformist relationship between two bounded contexts (or subdomains) indicates that the _upstream_ (**`U`**) end's model is accepted/absorbed/taken without modification by the _downstream_ (**`D`**) counterpart.
+- The Conformist relationship between two bounded contexts (or subdomains) indicates that the _upstream_ (**`U`**) end's model is accepted/absorbed without translation by the _downstream_ (**`D`**) counterpart.
 - In our model, this relationship is used in three scenarios.
-The integration with the "Identity" subdomain, mostly because the conventions in this subdomain, e.g. Auth0, are typically widely known and accepted.
+The integration with the " _Identity_ subdomain, mostly because the models in this subdomain, e.g. OAuth, are typically widely known and accepted.
-The eDietitian subdomain is expected to require some information to take their decisions and it would be natural our system provides that data as needed.
+The _eDietitian_ subdomain is expected to require some information to generate their decisions and it our system should provide that data as needed.
 Lastly, given the *Customer Notification* BC is expected to be generic, some off-the-shelf tool would likely have means of integrating with our BCs with minimized effort.

 #### Anticorruption Layer - ACL (BC Relationship)